jjvanzon/Circular-Language-Spec-Plans/future/tone-change/2020-04-tone-change-in-general-notes.md

 - [x] An additional problem seems to be that I have very little energy.
 This computer hobby usually takes little energy.
 I am built that way.
 But certain things about it do take energy.
 This task seems to tap into something my mind does not automatically do naturally or easily.
 Not sure why.
 It just takes too much effort.
 - [x] I kept re-evaluating the sentence as rewritten: whether it 'walked' well, whether it still made sense, whether the wording is varied enough in the document as a whole.
 That might be a lot of language processing for me right now.
 - [x] So after this reflection I am left with a question: How to proceed?
-- [x] Alternative: I am not sure, but could I proceed the same way, and just hope I will have more energy now?
+- [x] Alternative: I am not sure, but could I proceed the same way, and just hope I might have more energy now?
 - [x] Alternative: It may need focus to try and insert wiggle words sort of 'robotically', maybe not even looking at the meaning of the sentences.
 - [x] > One alternative seems to need energy.
 The other altenative seems to need focus.
 Neither is aplenty.
 - [x] Alternative: Build up more wiggle word dictionary.
 May be hard, because thinking of alternate words seems energy draining.